Zofran: Your Medicine Cabinet

 What is Zofran?

 Zofran, also known by the generic name Ondansetron, is an FDA-approved medication used to help with the nausea and vomiting associated with cancer treatment, radiation, and that yucky feeling that’s common after a surgical procedure.
-Day to day, doctors can also prescribe it to help soothe stomach bug symptoms, stop pregnancy-related morning sickness, and reduce the side effects of medications like antibiotics and certain hormonal pills that can cause nausea.
+Day-to-day, doctors can also prescribe it to help soothe stomach bug symptoms, and reduce the side effects of medications like antibiotics and certain hormonal pills that can cause nausea.
 It’s so helpful to have on hand that Wisp medical advisor and clinician Alexis Ross always keeps it in her medicine cabinet.
 She says, “For patients who do not have any risk factors for taking Zofran, it’s my go-to add-on to help alleviate some of the nausea that can ensue from BV antibiotics like Metronidazole, or Norethindrone Acetate.
 What's most important is that our patients' side effects are minimized so that they can complete their medication as directed!”

 How does Zofran work?

-Certain medications that we use to treat Bacterial Vaginosis and UTIs, or [Delay Your Period(blog/is-it-safe-to-delay-your-period), can cause mild nausea as one of the main side effects.
+Certain medications that we use to treat Bacterial Vaginosis and UTIs, or Delay Your Period, can cause mild nausea as one of the main side effects.
 To help combat these side effects, we now offer Zofran as an add on to purchase with your meds!
 You can take one Zofran tablet 30 minutes before your prescribed dose of medication, which allows for enough time for the Zofran to kick in and prevent those uncomfortable waves of nausea.
 Keep in mind that the maximum dose of Zofran is one pill, three times daily every 8 hours.
 Taking Zofran with antibiotics, for example, can help you reduce your side effects so you can finish your medication and prevent your infection from returning.

 How long does it take Zofran to take effect?